The MADD Center is currently closed to public until April 5.

 An expanded Computer Science Instructional Labs (CSIL), a Physical Sciences Division facility providing hardware and software for training and education.

-The UChicago Library’s Kathleen A. Zar Room will house the Research Computing Center Visualization Lab, boasting new data visualization technology, instruction sessions, symposiums and workshops focused on research, teaching, and learning.
+The UChicago Library’s Kathleen A. Zar Room houses the Research Computing Center Visualization Lab, boasting new data visualization technology, instruction sessions, symposiums and workshops focused on research, teaching, and learning.

-Also in the Kathleen A. Zar Room, the Library’s GIS Hub will enable geospatial research and learning activities by providing access to geographical information systems (GIS) software and hardware and an expert GIS and maps librarian who offers consultations and training.
+Also in the Kathleen A. Zar Room, the Library’s GIS Hub enables geospatial research and learning activities by providing access to geographical information systems (GIS) software and hardware and an expert GIS and maps librarian who offers consultations and training.

 Expanded space and other resources for the teaching of Media Arts And Design and Media Aesthetics in the College; for electronic music in partnership with CHIME Studios in the Department of Music; and for Virtual Reality and other courses in Cinema and Media Studies and the Department of Visual Arts.